20 Tips For Creating Pinterest Images That Convert Like Crazy

-We all have a different audience on Pinterest, so what works for me, might not work for you.
+We all have different audiences on Pinterest, so what works for me might not work for you.
 That’s why it’s important to test everything.
 You could make a Pinterest image design that will skyrocket your traffic.

 But make sure you are not doing a short test.
 What I mean by that is that you should always test for a longer period of time (a month or two).

-Check your Pinterest and Tailwind analytics regularly to see which pins are performing the best.
-If you don’t have Tailwind, you can CLICK HERE and get it for 1 month FREE!
+Check your Pinterest analytics regularly to see which pins are performing the best.

-If you are selling a product, you can actually create a Pinterest image with step by step instructions of how you use that product.
+If you are selling a product, you can actually create a Pinterest image with step-by-step instructions on how you use that product.
 Your audience will love you for that.